maxfischer2781/indico_sixpay/README.md

   This ID is provided to you by Saferpay.

-* **Transaction Description**
+* **Order Description**

-  The description of the transaction, identifying it in a human readable way.
+  The description of each order in a human readable way.
   This description is presented to the registrant during the transaction with SixPay.

+  This field is limited to 50 characters, after any placeholders are filled in.
   The default description uses the registrant name and event title.

-  This field is limited to 50 characters, after any placeholders are filled in.

-* **Order Description**
+* **Order Identifier**

-  The description of the transaction, identifying it for processing.
+  The identifier of each order for further processing.
-  This description is never presented to the registrant.

   This field is stripped of whitespace and limited to 80 characters, after any placeholders are filled in.
   Note that auxiliary services, e.g. for billing, may limit this information to 12 characters.